 - Nearly 60% of MIT undergraduates participate each year in the Undergraduate Research Opportunities Program.

-- In a typical year, more than half of graduating seniors report participating in an international experience while at MIT.
+- In a typical year, roughly half of graduating seniors report participating in an international experience while at MIT.